Music of Indonesia: Hip hop

 In Indonesia, hip-hop music was generally first introduced by Benyamin Sueb and Farid Hardja.
 Then, other hip-hop musicians also introduced hip-hop music to the public, such as Iwa-K and other hip-hop musicians.

 In the 80s, when young people still loved rock music, Iwa-K started to get involved with rap music, a music genre that places more emphasis on chattering techniques than using musical instruments.

 Funkot

 Funkot is an electronic dance music genre of Indonesian origin that emerged in the 1990s.

 Indie scene

-By the end of the 2000s decade, several indie bands such as Mocca, Float, White Shoes & the Couples Company, and Efek Rumah Kaca emerged into the mainstream, providing soundtracks for film and subsequent tours in overseas territories.
-Upon entering the new decade (2010s), indie music broke into mainstream culture with its far greater appeal amongst adolescents due to its minimalist, melancholic sounds and age-related lyrics.
-The commercial breakthrough for its genre was led by Payung Teduh, Fourtwenty, Stars and Rabbit, Sore, Danilla, Reality Club, Banda Neira, Barasuara, and Fiersa Besari.
+By the end of the 2000s, indie bands such as Mocca, Float, White Shoes & the Couples Company, and Efek Rumah Kaca emerged into the mainstream, providing soundtracks for films, and subsequently toured in overseas territories.
+Entering the 2010s, indie music further broke into mainstream culture with its appeal amongst adolescents, due to its minimalist, melancholic sounds and age-appropriate lyrics.
+This commercial breakthrough for the genre was led by Payung Teduh, Fourtwenty, Stars and Rabbit, Sore, Danilla, Reality Club, Banda Neira, Barasuara, and Fiersa Besari.